 1 8 ounce package of extra firm tofu, drained, pressed and cut into small cubes

 1. In a large, sealable container with a lid, add all the ingredients EXCEPT the tofu.
-Whisk together until the salt is well incorporated.
+Whisk together until the salt is completely dissolved.

 2. Add the tofu, and seal the container with the lid.
 Once the container is completely sealed, shake the container and toss the tofu in the marinade.
 Refrigerate for, at least, 8 hours or overnight.
 Then, use on anything you want—with salads, on pizza, in pasta dishes… whatever sounds amazing with feta on it!